Azure/ResourceModules/modules/digital-twins/digital-twins-instance/endpoint--event-hub/README.md

 ### Parameter: `deadLetterUri`

 Dead letter storage URL for identity-based authentication.

 - Required: No
 - Type: string
 - Default: `''`

-### Parameter: `digitalTwinInstanceName`

-The name of the parent Digital Twin Instance resource.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via the Customer Usage Attribution ID (GUID).

 - Required: No
 - Type: bool
 - Default: `True`